 Microarray Probe Mapping

-In the Ensembl browser, individual probe alignments from step one can be displayed in the 'Region in detail' view.
-Probes that match to a transcript can be seen in the 'Oligo probes' view, accessible via the transcript page.
+Probe features can be displayed in the 'Region in detail' view in the Ensembl browser, while probe to transcript mappings can be seen in the 'Oligo probes' view, accessible via the transcript page.

 The transcript annotations generated from the Ensembl array mapping pipeline are also available in BioMart.
 These data are currently incorporated into the main Ensembl genes mart, see the 'Microarray' section in the 'Attributes' panel.

 Annotated arrays in Ensembl

 A number of commercially available arrays are mapped to Ensembl transcripts and genomes.
 For a list of those available, use our REST API.
 If you would like to see a commercially available array that is not listed, please contact us.